Metnew/suicrux/README.md

 > Have a question?
 Ask! :wink:

-Any help is highly appreciated, because the project still has only one contributor (ha-ha, yeah it's me :smiling_imp:).
+Any help is highly appreciated because the project still has only one contributor (ha-ha, yeah it's me :smiling_imp:).
-PRs, and issues are always welcome.
+PRs and issues are always welcome.

 ### Author
 Vladimir Metnew <vladimirmetnew@gmail.com>